TTENDO/Refactory/start.md

 2. Moving code in develop into master
    First make sure u r in the branch you want to merge into then `git merge develop`  &&     `git push origin master`

+   wen sent a link(invite)
+   go to clone and download, copy link create folder on your machine, open it in vscode in the terminal, `git init`
+   `git remote add origin "paste link"`
+   `git fetch origin`

+   `git push  --all origin` => pushes all branches to git

+   adding changes from master
+   `git checkout "branch name"`
+   `git merge master`